-Wesley Snipes is an African American actor best known for his role in the Blade trilogy.
-In Blade he played themain character, which was a half-mortal, half-vampire, hero.
-Before his mainstream success as the vampire hunter, Snipes had a few small television roles before landing a spot in Major League as Willie Mays Hayes.
+Wesley Snipes is an African American actor best known for his role in the first Blade trilogy from 1998 to 2004.
+As Blade, Snipes proved to be a popular character, leading the way for the success of modern superhero movies.
+Before his mainstream success as Marvel’s vampire hunter, Snipes had a few small television roles before landing a spot in Major League as Willie Mays Hayes.
 Other notable portrayals include his roles in King of New York, New Jack City, and White Men Can’t Jump.

 Over the years, Wesley Snipes has dabbled in a handful of religious views.
 In his youth, the actor was raised under the Christian faith, but he later converted to Islam in around 1978.
 About 10 years later, shortly after his small role on Miami Vice, Snipes reportedly left the faith all together.
 Overall, through his martial art’s mindset, Snipes has been interested in various aspects of many faiths, including Judaism, Islam, and Buddhism.